Flower Power Bicycle WalkBikeMarin Logo

 WalkBikeMarin HomeI want to walk and bikeBike ParkingAbout the ProjectProjects and ProgramsResource LibraryEvents CalendarWay To GoPress RoomContactSafe Routes to SchoolMarin Street Smarts511.org What is WalkBikeMarin?

-Bike racks at LarkSpur FerryWalkBikeMarin is an initiative by the County of Marin to encourage walking and bicycling as everyday transportation as a way to make Marin more healthy, livable, and environmentally sustainable.
-Bringing together Marin County 's diverse pedestrian and bicycle improvement projects under one WalkBikeMarin umbrella website and initiative will help to make these projects more effective and make it easier for people to learn about them.
+WalkBikeMarin is an initiative by the Marin County Department of Public Works to encourage walking and bicycling as everyday transportation and a way to make Marin more healthy, livable, and environmentally sustainable.
+Bringing together Marin County's diverse pedestrian and bicycle improvement projects under one WalkBikeMarin umbrella website and initiative will help to make these projects more effective and make it easier for people to learn about them.

-Marin County is one of four communities nationally that has been selected by Congress to participate in a Nonmotorized Transportation Pilot Program and receive $25 million for improvements for walking and bicycling.
-The purpose of the pilot program is to demonstrate “the extent to which bicycling and walking can carry a significant part of the transportation load, and represent a major portion of the transportation solution, within selected communities.
-Read the full Enabling Legislation (Section 1807 of SAFETEA-LU)
+The WalkBikeMarin initiative was catalyzed by a $25 million federal Nonmotorized Transportation Pilot Program (NTPP) grant in 2005 and supplemented with an additional $8.5 million through extensions of the grant program.
+Marin County is one of four communities nationally selected by Congress to participate in the NTPP.
+The purpose of the pilot program was to demonstrate “the extent to which bicycling and walking can carry a significant part of the transportation load, and represent a major portion of the transportation solution, within selected communities.”
+Read the full

 Who is involved